-Hypertension or high blood pressure is a serious health problem which affects nearly 40 to 50 percent of the total population.
-According to the recent analysis by the World Health Organisation (WHO), the total number of people suffering from high blood pressure is predicted to be around 1.57 billion by the year 2025.
+Hypertension or high blood pressure is a serious health problem which currently affects nearly 1 billion people worldwide.
+According to the recent analysis by the World Health Organisation (WHO), this statistic might rise to around 1.57 billion by the year 2025.

 Blood is the fluid connective tissue, carried to all parts of our body in blood vessels called arteries.
 The arteries play a key role in providing blood (thus oxygen and energy) to all organs of the body.

 Blood pressure is the force of blood against the arteries.
-Around 75 million people have high blood pressure in the US and more people are dying of the hypertension-related cardiovascular disease.
-In the year 2011-2012, about one-third of all individuals between the age range of 20 have high blood pressure assessments and a number of people are under antihypertensive medications.
+Around 75 million people are affected by high blood pressure in the US and more are at risk of dying from related cardiovascular disease.
+In the year 2017-2018, about one-third of all individuals above the age range of 20 have high blood pressure assessments and most are under antihypertensive medications.

-High blood pressure is diagnosed by measuring blood pressure.
-The Systolic pressure would be the first readings viz. a pressure by which the heart pumps blood through the body, and second readings would be the Diastolic pressure meaning a pressure at which the heart relaxes and refills the blood.
+Hypertension is diagnosed by measuring blood pressure.
+The Systolic pressure would be the first readings viz. a pressure by which the heart pumps blood through the body, and second readings would be the Diastolic pressure, meaning a pressure at which the heart relaxes and refills the blood.

 Causes of Hypertension

-Acute stress and extreme environment are the main factors for increasing the blood pressure in normal and healthy individuals.
+Acute stress and unfavorable environmental factors are the main factors for increasing blood pressure in normal and healthy individuals.
 The increasing rate of the prevailing condition is mostly blamed on the lifestyle and dietary factors such as inactive habits, high diet sodium content from processed fatty foods, tobacco and alcohol use.

 High blood pressure is itself asymptomatic, that means there is no indication or any clear symptoms.
 This is the reason why high blood pressure is also referred to as ‘the silent killer’ since it could cause damage to the Cardiovascular system.